sgruhier/foundation_rails_helper/README.md

 to `app/helpers/application_helper.rb`

 ## TODO

-* Handle more UI components.
+* Handle more UI components
-* Make something for ajax forms.
+* Make something for ajax forms

 ## Contributing

-1. Fork it.
+1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`).
+2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Added some feature'`).
+3. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`).
+4. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request.
+5. Create a new Pull Request

 ## Copyright